tariky/jastreb/DEPLOYMENT.md

 2. **Initialize database schema**:

+   The application will automatically create database tables on first startup if they don't exist.
+However, for production deployments, it's recommended to initialize the database manually:

    ```bash
    bun run db:push
    ```

    This creates the SQLite database and applies all schema changes.

+   **Note**: If you skip manual initialization, the application will auto-create tables on the first request, but you may see an error in logs until initialization completes.

 ### Database Location